Body-Pain-Perception-Lab/tgi-calibration-exp1/README.md

-# Calibration of the Thermal Grill Illusion, Experiment 1
+# A multi-dimensional adaptive psychophysical approach to estimating the Thermal Grill Illusion

 Test-retest reliability of a TGI thresholding procedure based on the fast toolbox